-Turning to all our stakeholders, I would like to personally thank my fellow Directors for their honest and wise counsel during the year.
-On behalf of the Board, I would also like to express our gratitude for Dar Al Arkan's management and most importantly the entire staff for their hard work.
+Turning to all our stakeholders, I would like to thank my fellow Directors for their honest and wise counsel during the year.
+On behalf of the Board, I would also like to express our gratitude to Dar Al Arkan's management and most importantly the entire staff for their hard work.
 It is only through their exceptional work ethic and dedication that we can deliver superior results.

-2018 has been another stellar year in the storied history of our company.
-Yet again, we have, demonstrated our ability to deliver results against the toughest of obstacles.
+2019 has been another stellar year in the storied history of this firm.
 As we look forward, with optimism, to the years ahead, we remain steadfast in our ambitions and confident in our ability to generate superior shareholder value.